-Whenever I say the word “Operation,” perhaps your mind goes back to the childhood game of Operation where you attempt to take plastic bones out of a pretend patient without hitting the metal sides of the body.
-However, that’s not what I’m talking about in this article.
+Whenever I say the word “Operation,” perhaps your mind goes back to the childhood game of Operation.
 I’m not talking about medical procedures or childhood games.
 What I’m talking about is the flow of your business – how you deliver your goods or services to your customers.
 If you’re trying to increase the value of your company, then you must build business operational systems.

 According to Investopedia, operations management is “the administration of business practices to create the highest level of efficiency possible with an organization.
 It is concerned with converting materials and labor into goods or services as effectively as possible to maximize the profit of an organization.
 Operation management teams attempt to balance cost with revenue to achieve the highest net operating profit possible.”

 Basically, operations departments exist to create systems within every department which will maximize your business’s profitability.